TootTally/TootTallyCompanionMod/README.md

 # TootTally Companion Mod

-> Version: 0.2.7
+> Version: 0.4.0

 The companion mod for submitting scores to [TootTally](https://toottally.com/)

+**JOIN US IN THE [TOOTTALLY DISCORD!](https://discord.gg/9jQmVEDVTp)**

 Still in active development, this mod aims to be an alternative to the Steam Leaderboards for custom charts played using [TrombLoader](https://github.com/NyxTheShield/TrombLoader/).

 ### Instructions

 1. Install the mod through Thunderstore/r2modman
+2. Open the game!
-2. Go to [TootTally](https://toottally.com/) and sign up for an account.
+3. Sign up for an account in-game!
-3. After signup, you will be given an API Key.
-Copy-paste this API Key to TootTally's config.
-4. Open the game, and enjoy!
-You will now be able to submit scores, and view other people's scores!
+4. Play any chart that you want, and be THE Trombone Champ!

 Charts being tracked can be searched in https://toottally.com/search/ or accessed programmatically in https://toottally.com/api/songs/
 Charts can be manually uploaded in https://toottally.com/upload/